quarkslab/irmacl/README.rst

 * global directory  ("/etc/irma")

-Once you set up a working irma.conf settings file, you could run tests on a running IRMA instance:
+Once you set up a working irma.conf settings file, you could run tests on your running IRMA server:

 .. code-block:: bash